 For men, those who experience problems with their prostate are more likely to have urinary incontinence.

 There are specific medications one can take to help manage their symptoms and successfully treat urinary incontinence or overactive bladder.

 The most commonly prescribed are those that prevent bladder spasms such as: Detrol, Ditropan XL, Enablex, Oxytrol, Urispas, and Vesicare.
-Some of these medications will also be prescribed for overactive bladder.
+Some of these medications, or hormone therapy (Premarin® cream), will also be prescribed for overactive bladder.